 - Root-Bernstein, R. S. Discovering: Inventing and Solving Problems at the Frontiers of Scientific Knowledge.
 Bridgewater, NJ, Replica Books, A Division of Baker & Taylor, 1991.
 If you have trouble obtaining this work at our bookstore, you can order it through Amazon.com.
 Its ISBN Number is: 0735100071.
-If you have trouble obtaining this work, please let me know. - 2) Eco, U., Sebeok, T., The Sign of Three: Dupin, Holmes, Peirce, Bloomington, Indiana, University of Indiana Press, 1988 Midland Book (paperback) edition. - 3) Koestler, A., The Act of Creation, London England, Arkana, The Penguin Group, 1989. [paperback] - 4) Hadamard, J. The Psychology of Invention in the Mathematical Field, New York, Dover, 1954 [paperback]
+If you have trouble obtaining this work, please let me know. - Eco, U., Sebeok, T., The Sign of Three: Dupin, Holmes, Peirce, Bloomington, Indiana, University of Indiana Press, 1988 Midland Book (paperback) edition. - 3) Polya, G., How to Solve It: A New Aspect of Mathematical Method, Princeton University Press, 1973 - 4) Hadamard, J. The Psychology of Invention in the Mathematical Field, New York, Dover, 1954 [paperback]